-You must file your appeal in the Administrative Court section of the High Court.
-The time limit is 21 days, so you should get legal advice as soon as possible.
+The time limit for an appeal is 21 days, so you should get legal advice as soon as possible.

 An appeal can be expensive.
-We strongly recommend that you take legal advice on the strengths of your case and the financial risk involved before filing an appeal.
-You may, if your appeal is not upheld, have to pay all of your costs associated with the appeal, and may also be ordered to pay the external auditor's and authority's legal costs.
+We strongly recommend that you take legal advice on the strengths of your case and the financial risk involved before lodging an appeal.
+You may, if your appeal is not upheld, have to pay all of your costs associated with the appeal, and may also be ordered to pay the auditor's and authority's legal costs.